Nimesh-Srivastava/iOS-app-dist/README.md

 # iOS App Distribution Platform

+## Note
+View CHANGELOG.md for comparing v2.2 and v2.1

 This platform allows you to build and distribute iOS apps directly from GitHub repositories or by uploading IPA files.

 ## GitHub Actions Integration